bet4a/d3wiki/Ordinal-Scales.md

 <a name="ordinal_rangeBand" href="Ordinal-Scales#wiki-ordinal_rangeBand">#</a> ordinal.<b>rangeBand</b>()

 Returns the band width.
-This method is used in conjunction with rangeBands or rangeRoundBands.
+When the scale’s range is configured with rangeBands or rangeRoundBands, the scale returns the lower value for the given input.
+The upper value can then be computed by offsetting by the band width.
+If the scale’s range is set using range or rangePoints, the band width is zero.

 <a name="ordinal_rangeExtent" href="Ordinal-Scales#wiki-ordinal_rangeExtent">#</a> ordinal.<b>rangeExtent</b>()